-04 Mar Daily Activities That May Be Causing You Back Pain
+04 Mar What can Be Causing You Back Pain

 Whether it is work-related duties or leisurely activities you are engaging in, you may be causing damage to your spine without even knowing it.
 It is important to be cautious of your posture and the impact daily activities are having on your spine, as they can affect your health and well being.
 Lower back pain can be excruciating and even result in damage to the nerves, muscles, and tissues surrounding the spinal cord.